2022 Michigan Proposal 3: Recount

 The America Project, a Donald Trump-aligned organization, funded a partial recount of this proposal, as well as 2022 Michigan Proposal 2, despite their passage by wide margins.
 The recount was spearheaded by Jerome Jay Allen of the conservative group Election Integrity Fund and Force.
 The recount lasted two weeks, and added 116 "yes" votes and 7 "no" votes to the totals.
 This led to calls to tighten recount rules, to disallow, or make more expensive for those who request them, frivolous recounts with no chance of changing the vote outcome.
+On July 9, 2024, governor Gretchen Whitmer signed a bill that would restrict recounts to cases where there was a reasonable chance the election outcome could be flipped.